Abu Nasr Waheed

 Abū Naṣr Muḥammad Waḥīd (أبو نصر محمد وحيد, আবু নসর মুহম্মদ ওহীদ; 21 September 1878 – 31 May 1953), or simply Abu Nasr Waheed, was a Bengali Islamic scholar, educationist, author and politician.
 He is best known for his reformations to Islamic education in Bengal, and development of Arabic language education among Bengali Muslims.
 Wahid also served as the Education Minister of British Assam and a member of the Assam Legislative Assembly.

 Early life and family

-Muhammad Wahid was born on 21 September 1878, to a middle class Bengali Muslim family in the Moulvi Bari of the Hawapara neighbourhood of Sylhet, which was then under the North-East Frontier of the British Raj.
+Muhammad Wahid was born on 21 September 1878, to a middle class Bengali Muslim family in the Moulvi Bari of the Hawapara neighbourhood of Sylhet, which was then under the North-East Frontier in British India.
 His father, Muhammad Jawed Bakht, was a qari and khalifah of Karamat Ali Jaunpuri.
-His family were originally from the village of Hasanabad in Chhatak, Sunamganj.
+His family were originally from the village of Kalaruka in Chhatak, Sunamganj.

 Education

 Wahid was initially homeschooled with an Islamic education by his father, Qari Muhammad Jawed Bakht.
 He then joined the Sylhet Government High School from where he completed his matriculation in 1892.
 He then gained admission to the local Murari Chand College where he received his FA in 1895.
 Wahid then enrolled at the Presidency College in Calcutta, undertaking a bachelor's and master's in Arabic language.
 He was the first Bengali Muslim to undertake degrees in Arabic under the British system, having graduated in 1897.
 He did another BA from Dacca University.